Manage Glossaries

 Import CSV to Glossary

 You can import a CSV file into an existing glossary to bulk upload terms.
-Currently, Lara supports only unidirectional glossaries.
+Currently, Lara supports both monodirectional and multidirectional glossaries.

 A unidirectional glossary unit consists of a list of glossary terms that work in one direction only — from a defined source term to one or more target terms.
 The first column defines the source language, and all other columns are target languages.